CSCfi/csc-user-guide/docs/apps/julia.md

 (v1.8) pkg> add Example
 ```

-The package is added to the active environment, in this case, the default environemnt `(v1.8)`.
+The package is added to the active environment.
-By default, Julia's package manager installs packages to the `$HOME/.julia` directory.
+The default environment is `v1.8`, as shown in the REPL.

-We can do the same in a Julia script.
+We can do the same in a Julia script by loading `Pkg` and using the `add` function.

 ```julia
 using Pkg